isabelroses/website/content/im-not-mad-im-disappointed.md

 already covered all of what you need to make your own flake-utils, through the usage of the `forAllSystems` function.

-However, some of you may still want those overrideable systems.
+However, some of you may still want those overridable systems.
 In which case please consider writing this flake like this instead:

 ```nix